 - 1) The objective is to assess whether the respondent feels 'crime, violence or vandalism' to be a problem for the household (not on the fact to be bothered by the problem).
-No common standards what is a problem are defined. - 2) Area refers to the place situated close to the place of residence (where you usually shop, walk, the way home).
-A reference to the area (situated close to the place where you live) should be clearly indicated both in the national questionnaires and in the national interviewers' guidelines. - 3) A clear definition is to be provided for defining 'Crime': Translation of the word 'crime' is to be carefully checked as it has a different meaning in different languages. - 4) A clear footnote will be provided for defining 'crime'.
+No common standards what is a problem are defined. - 2) A reference to the area (situated close to the place where you live) should be clearly indicated both in the national questionnaires and in the national interviewers' guidelines. - 3) A clear definition is to be provided for defining 'Crime': Translation of the word 'crime' is to be carefully checked as it has a different meaning in different languages. - 4) A clear footnote will be provided for defining 'crime'.
 Crime is to be defined as a deviant behaviour that violates prevailing norms, specifically, cultural standards prescribing how humans ought to behave normally.
 A legalistic approach is not to be used (this is not defined as any blameworthy act or oversight banned by law and penalized by the State). - 5) Examples are only to be given in the interviewers' guidelines and can include thefts, illegal activities. - 6) It is recommended that this question is included as an item under a single question.